 Only TalkTalk full fibre customers can sign up to their Total Home WiFi guarantee, as only these plans come with the Amazon eero router used to boost wireless coverage.

-As we'll look at each provider's take on a 'WiFi guarantee' varies considerably, with Virgin Media, Sky, BT, and Community Fibre offering the most substantial guarantees, while EE and Vodafone offer the most tangible added extras.
+As we'll see, each provider's take on a 'WiFi guarantee' varies considerably, with Sky, Virgin Media, BT, and Community Fibre offering the most substantial guarantees, while Vodafone and Sky offer the most tangible added extras.

 Virgin Media WiFi Max

-Virgin Media's WiFi guarantee now promises 30Mb download speeds in every room or customers can have a £100 bill credit.
+Virgin Media's WiFi guarantee promises 30Mb download speeds in every room or customers can have a £100 bill credit and cancel the add-on.

 The provider recently reclaimed their 'fastest wireless guarantee of all major providers' accolade by boosting their guarantee from 20Mbps to 30Mbps, after Sky launched a rival guarantee up to 25Mbps.